-Conduction band: The band higher than valence band which is completely empty at absolute zero temperature is known as conduction band.
+Conduction band: The band higher than the valence band which is completely empty at absolute zero temperature is known as the conduction band.

 Energy gaps: The gaps of forbidden energy where there are no allowed energy levels are called the energy gaps.

 The energy band diagrams can be drawn for metals, semiconductors, and insulators.
 They are used to distinguish between the three types of elements.

 Insulator: If we apply a potential across any material for current to establish or flow through the material, some electrons must jump from valence band to conduction band (lower to higher energy level).